mesosphere-backup/hackers-at-berkeley/SETUP.md

 ### Perimeter

 REST API that provides an interface to write values and read stored values.
 See [perimeter/README.md](perimeter/README.md) for installation instructions.

+Once you've deployed Perimeter for the first time, be sure to hit `http://hackers-at-berkeley.mesosphere.io/init` (or whatever domain name you've used) to initialise the Cassandra keyspace.